Paramagnetic electron-nuclear spin entanglement in HoCo2Zn20: Analysis of the local electron-nuclear state

 \subsection{Refinement of the hyperfine coupling constant}

 $A_\mathrm{HF}$ was refined using the full Hamiltonian $\mathcal{H}$ in Eq.~\eqref{eq:Hamil_MF_total}, including all terms in Eq.~\eqref{eq:Hamil_MF_single}.
 In general, the specific heat calculated within the mean-field approximation exhibits a discontinuous jump at the transition temperature, as seen in $C_\mathrm{Ho}(T)$ at 0~T in Fig.~\ref{fig:C_comparison}(b), due to the neglect of magnetic fluctuations.
 In contrast, the experimentally observed $C_\mathrm{Ho}(T)$ at 0~T varies continuously, indicating the presence of magnetic fluctuations.
 Therefore, while the 0~T data were excluded from the refinement, $C_\mathrm{Ho}(T)$ data below 3~K at 1, 4, and 9~T were used to refine $A_\mathrm{HF}$.
+Since these data at finite magnetic fields are well separated from the phase boundary in the experimental $H$--$T$ phase diagram (Fig.~\ref{fig:phase_diagram}), magnetic fluctuations are expected to be negligible.
+Therefore, the mean-field treatment is sufficient for estimating $A_\mathrm{HF}$.
 Details of the analysis method are provided in Appendix~\ref{app_subsec:analysis_method_2}.
 As a result of the refinement, the hyperfine coupling constant was determined to be $A_\mathrm{HF} = 0.0355$~K~\cite{AHF_note}.
 This value is close to the expected value of $A_\mathrm{HF} = 0.0390$~K for an isolated Ho$^{3+}$ ion~\cite{Bleaney1972}.
 The calculated $C_\mathrm{Ho}(T)$ using all refined parameters, $W$, $x$, $J_\mathrm{ex}$, and $A_\mathrm{HF}$, is shown in Fig.~\ref{fig:C_comparison}(c), and it reproduces the experimental $C_\mathrm{Ho}(T)$ well over the entire temperature range.
 We also note that not only the specific heat but also the magnetization (Fig.~\ref{fig:chiT_and_MH_calc}) and the $H$--$T$ phase diagram (Fig.~\ref{fig:phase_diagram}) are well reproduced using the refined parameters.